So, just how did Thomas reach this level of stardom?

-Well, a lot of credit needs to be shown to his father Mike Thomas, who has been there with his son through every step of his esteemed career on the golf course, and is a former professional in his own right.
+Well, a lot of credit belongs to his father Mike Thomas, who has been there with his son every step of his esteemed career on the golf course and is a former professional in his own right.

-Justin Thomas’ Dad
+Who is Justin Thomas’ Dad?

 Paul was a renowned golf teaching pro in Ohio.
-Mike was formerly a PGA of America professional, but now works as a head pro at Harmony Landing Country Club in nearby Louisville, Kentucky, and is frequently traveling between Justin’s PGA Tour events and Goshen, where he teaches.
+Mike was formerly a PGA of America professional but now works as a head professional at Harmony Landing Country Club in nearby Louisville, Kentucky.
+He frequently travels between Justin’s PGA Tour events and Goshen, where he teaches.

 When it came to other sports, forget it.
 Mike recounted a funny anecdote regarding his son’s basketball ability, during which he told his wife Jani that Justin was simply “not good.”

 “I love him, but compared to these guys he’s got no chance.
 Now, he’s athletic enough, he’ll put it up, but he doesn’t have the skill set to bounce a pass or to go ? he would not go in there where people were inside.
-He’s never going to be able to do that… But I’ll tell you what: Nobody out on that court is going to hit a 3‑wood to a tucked pin over water like he is.”Advertisement
+He’s never going to be able to do that… But I’ll tell you what: Nobody out on that court is going to hit a 3?wood to a tucked pin over water like he is.”Advertisement

 Well, fortunately for Mike, that realization eventually dawned upon Justin, and clearly choosing to stick to golf has paid dividends.

-Justin Thomas Career
+Justin Thomas’ Golf Career

 In 2016-17, Thomas broke out and earned PGA Tour Player of the Year after earning victories at the CIMB Classic, SBS Tournament of Champions, Sony Open, PGA Championship (his first major victory) and Dell Technologies Championship.

-In 2018, Thomas briefly dethroned Dustin Johnson to become the world’s top-ranked golfer after a strong season that saw him earn two victories and feature in a wild sudden-death clash with Phil Mickelson at the WGC-Mexico Championship.
+In 2018, Thomas briefly dethroned Dustin Johnson to become the world’s top-ranked golfer after a strong season that saw him earn two victories and compete in a wild sudden-death clash with Phil Mickelson at the WGC-Mexico Championship.